Flutterwave/AndroidSDK/README.md

 * `acceptAccountPayments()` - Set to `true` if you want to accept payments via bank accounts, else set to false. `boolean`.
 Defaults to `true`
 * `acceptCardPayments()` - Set to `true` if you want to accept payments via cards, else set to `false`. `boolean`.
 Defaults to `true`
 * `onStagingEnv()` - Set to `true` if you want your transactions to run in the staging environment otherwise set to `false`.
 Defaults to `false`
+* `allowSaveCardFeature` - Set to `true` if you want your users to be able to save their cards for later reuse otherwise set to `false`.
 * `withTheme()` - Sets the theme of the UI. `int`
 * `initialize` - Launch the Rave Payment UI